-Placement policies are used to define constraints for running virtual machines in the Azure VMware Solution Software-Defined Data Center (SDDC).
+Placement policies are used to define constraints for running virtual machines in the Azure VMware Solution Software-Defined Data Centre (SDDC).
 These constraints allow the you to decide where and how the virtual machines should run within the SDDC clusters.
-Placement polices are used to support performance optimization of virtual machines (VMs) through policy, and help mitigate the impact of maintenance operations to policies within the SDDC cluster.
+Placement polices are used to support performance optimisation of virtual machines (VMs) through policy, and help mitigate the impact of maintenance operations to policies within the SDDC cluster.

 When you create a placement policy, it creates a vSphere Distributed Resource Scheduler (DRS) rule in the specified vSphere cluster.
 It also includes additional logic for interoperability with Azure VMware Solution operations.

 There are two basic placement policy types now supported:

 Virtual Machine to Virtual Machine: this refers to a policy that is applied to VMs with respect to each other.

 VM-VM Affinity policies instruct DRS to try keeping the specified VMs together on the same host for performance reasons as an example.

 VM-VM Anti-Affinity policies instruct DRS to try keeping the specified VMs apart from each other on separate hosts.
 It's useful in scenarios where you may want to spread your virtual machines across hosts to ensure availability of the applications.